Last Updated: 31 July 2023

 As part of its welfare reforms, the Government has introduced Universal Credit, which will replace six existing benefits, including housing benefit with a single monthly payment and applies to most working age customers.
-From 26 September 2018, parts of South Lakeland will be migrating to a Full Service Universal Credit area.
-Postcodes in the Kendal area will be affected.
+South Lakeland is now a Full Service Universal Credit area.

-This means that if your postcode falls under the Kendal area, the way you apply for help towards your rent will be changing.
+This means that if you live in South Lakeland, the way you apply for help towards your rent will be changing.

 If you are on a low income or out of work, you may be eligible for Universal Credit.
 Universal Credit is a monthly payment and is replacing the following benefits: